biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 <!-- -->

--   Densities is a model of Densities class that implements the estimation and sampling procedures of a given distribution.
+-   Densities is an archetype of Densities class that implements the estimation and sampling procedures of a given distribution.
     Densities must satisfy the *DensitiesConcept* requirements.